poonhill-short

 Trek to Ghorepani (2,860m/9,383ft)

 Today involves a challenging uphill trek through beautiful rhododendron and oak forests.
 We’ll climb the famous “3,000 steps” to Ulleri village before continuing to Ghorepani, a charming village situated at the base of Poon Hill.
-It takes five to six hours to trek to Ghorepani village, and you will surely feel the exertion after this day.
+The climb is relentless but the trail is never boring.
+You pass through a series of small settlements with teahouse stops, and the forest thickens beautifully as you gain elevation.
+By Ghorepani, you will have earned your rest and the mountain views from the village in the afternoon light are your reward.

 Distance: 9km/5.6mi | Time: 5-6 hours | Difficulty: Challenging